FAQ – Answers

 Answer: For most of our clients, the plans are drafted to allow an employee to contribute up to the maximum percentage of compensation and dollar amount permissible under Section 402(g) of the Internal Revenue Code not to exceed the limits of Code Section 401(k), 404 and 415.
 Compensation typically refers to gross pay.
 However, a plan may change compensation to only include regular pay and no bonus pay, etc. Refer to your plan’s document for the definition of compensation.

-For the 2022 calendar year, the IRS permissible dollar amount is $20,500.
-In addition, employees who attain age 50 or older during the 2022 calendar year may contribute an additional $6,500 as a “catch-up” contribution.
+For the 2023 calendar year, the IRS permissible dollar mount is $22,500.
+In addition, employees who attain age 50 or older at any time during the 2023 calendar year may contribute an additional $7,500 as a “catch-up” contribution.

 Answer: A 5500-tax form and applicable schedules is due seven months after the end of the plan’s year.
 A one-time extension of time (another two and one-half months) may be obtained by filing form 5558 in a timely fashion.

-Answer: Assuming a distributable event has occurred, we (Dynamic Pension Services) set a time frame of up to 30 days from the date a request for distribution is made.
-This time frame may vary depending on the plan’s funding vehicle, reason for distribution, and whether or not our online system is used for any part of the distributable event.
+Answer: Assuming a distributable event has occurred, we (Dynamic Pension Services) set a time frame of up to 5 business days from the date the participant’s request is “verified” by the Employer to complete our calculations and internal reviews.
+This time frame may be shorter or longer depending on the plan’s funding vehicle, reason for distribution, and whether or not our online distribution system is used for any part of the distributable event.